shiuandai/Basketball-Scoreboard/README.md

 ## 3. - Function()

 Write the basic function makes the number increment "1" when the function acts each time.
+This function becomes a trigger to control the score number.

 ```js
 home_scoreEl=document.getElementById("home_scoreel")